decentral-foundation/ondecentral.com/src/content/about/index.md

 ### Capital efficient loans for the consumer of tomorrow

 Lucia Protocol is a non-custodial lending and borrowing platform aimed at providing frictionless credit access to both individuals and startup enterprises.
 Lucia’s AI-powered credit evaluation process revolutionizes the financial sector by taking into account a wide range of on-chain and off-chain metrics.

-This credit availability is intended not just for short-term needs but also for operational sustainability and long-term growth
-Business leaders now must prioritize data protection, automation, and data driven decision making over old fashioned and outdated methodologies.